j0hnys/trident/README.md

  Everything inside the `app/Trident` folder is Dependency Injected with Interfaces, the "bind" to laravel happens through dedicated providers in the `app/Providers` folder

 The `app/Trident/Business` folder is for implementing domain processes as pure php classes.
-It is encouraged generally to write "thin" repositories, that only do reads/writes to persistant storage, and everything else put in the Business Layer

 The `app/Trident/Workflow/Processes` are for implementing the steps of one workflow process.

 -----

-All this complexity is handled by the package.
+All the complexity is handled by the package.
 Using the CLI commands all the necessary objects are created and binded together and to the framework.
 The developer implementes the functionality needed to the designated places, `Policies` is for authorization, `Events` are for events, `Repositories` are for repositories e.t.c.

 ### Strict Types

 Trident uses [j0hnys/trident-typed](https://github.com/j0hnys/trident-typed) which is a fork of [spatie/typed](https://github.com/spatie/typed) that is tailored for the purpose of Trident.

 The main usage is to define strict data structures that are passed through different layers of the architecture.

 For example this struct data structure:
 ```php